 The trucking company and the truck driver argued on appeal that a plaintiff should not be able to pursue a claim of negligent entrustment when vicarious liability is admitted.

 Certainly, Defendants would have a point here if they stipulated to liability.
 But they blamed the decedent for the accident.
-So certainly it is fair game whether they hiring someone that they shouldn’t.
+So it is fair game whether they hiring someone that they shouldn’t.

-The Defendants next argued error in allowing plaintiff’s counsel to refer to a commercial driver’s license (CDL) manual and the JJ Keller safety manual during both opening statements and during the questioning of the Defendants under the theory that these are not evidence of the standard of care.
+The Defendants next argued error in allowing the plaintiff’s counsel to refer to a commercial driver’s license (CDL) manual and the JJ Keller safety manual during both opening statements and during the questioning of the Defendants under the theory that these are not evidence of the standard of care.
 Specifically, they alleged that such inquiry violated Michigan Rule of Evidence 707:

 To the extent called to the attention of an expert witness upon cross-examination, statements contained in published treatises, periodicals, or pamphlets on a subject of history, medicine, or other science or art, established as a reliable authority by the testimony or admission of the witness or by other expert testimony or by judicial notice, are admissible for impeachment purposes only.
 If admitted, the statements may be read into evidence but may not be received as exhibits.